-Tower Garden Hurricane Prep
+Tower Garden Hurricane Prep like a pro

 It’s called the cone of uncertainty for a reason.
 No one really knows where the center of the hurricane is going to go.
 While the winds in the eyewall are the most damaging, hurricane-strength winds can extend outward up to 100 miles.
 Tropical-storm-force winds can extend to as far as 300 miles from the center of a large hurricane.

 With that said, what should you do when a hurricane is heading your way?

 What do I do with my Tower Garden during a hurricane?